ttalvitie/browservice/CODEINFO.md

 - We try to keep error handling as simple as possible: most errors simply result in aborting the program (typically through the CHECK macro of CEF).
 For errors that may happen in normal use, we try to recover from the error and optionally log an error through the CEF logging system.
 We follow the CEF/Chrome convention of not using exceptions; however, we must keep in mind that Poco might throw exceptions.

+- All the assets are compiled into the binary:

+  - GUI icons are given simply as strings in the C++ code.

+  - HTML templates (in the html directory) are compiled into C++ functions (in gen/html.cpp) by the Makefile using the Python script gen_html_header.py that implements a very simple templating language (%-VAR-% is replaced by the value of VAR in the struct specified for each function in html.hpp).